the-haive/search-client/GETTING_STARTED.md

 1. The SearchService must be configured to use the CurrentPrincipal plugin.

-2. A web-service that identifies the user must be setup that is accessible from the page that the search-client runs on.
+1. A web-service that identifies the user must be setup that is accessible from the page that the search-client runs on.
-   - The web-service endpoint must identify the user and create a JWT that is returned.
+   * The web-service endpoint must identify the user and create a JWT that is returned.
-   - On the server-side the JWT needs to be generated by using the same secret key as is set up in the SearchService (a random key was generated on setup and should be preconfigured).
+   * On the server-side the JWT needs to be generated by using the same secret key as is set up in the SearchService (a random key was generated on setup and should be preconfigured).
-   - A choice must be made on the expiration time for the token.
+   * A choice must be made on the expiration time for the token.
 It is suggested to be liberal, but to still have an expiration time.
 An hour would probably be fine in many cases.
-   - It is suggested that the creation time property in the JWT is backdated with a minute or so to cope for time variances between the SearchService and this web-service.
+   * It is suggested that the creation time property in the JWT is backdated with a minute or so to cope for time variances between the SearchService and this web-service.

-3. The SearchClient authentication settings object must define:
+1. The SearchClient authentication settings object must define:
-   - The endpoint url.
+   * The endpoint url.
-   - The path for the jwt value when returned.\
+   * The path for the jwt value when returned.\
      If the returned structure is `{ user: { jwt: "actualtokenhash"}}` then the tokenPath should be `["user", "jwt"]`.
-   - By default
+   * By default

 The authentication system, when enabled will attempt to fetch the authentication-token as soon as it is setup (trying to prefetch it to have it ready asap in case a search is made).

 The authentication system decodes the jwt-token when received and checks for when the token expires.
 It then sets up a timeout to fetch a new token in ample time before the current one expires.
 The overlap for this is defined in its trigger: ` authentication: { trigger: { expiryOverlap: 60 }}`.
 The default is 60 seconds, which means that the client will try to get a new JWT 60 seconds before the old one expires.

 ## Documentation / Intellisense / Types

 If you are using typescript, then the datatypes are available for your IDE to use.
 If not, then all types and definitions are available in the generated API-documentation in the search-client doc-folder (typically ./node_modules/search-client/doc/index.html).

----
-**Please report bugs on the GitHub project: http://www.github.com/intellisearch/search-client**